Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 A request will become Fulfilled once admin places an order for the item

-06 Takeaways
+05 Takeaways

-Hack4Impact also made me realize how important it is to do meaningful work.
+Hack4Impact also made me realize how important it is for me to do meaningful work.
 Knowing that this product will help others immensely had me more motivated than ever, and it helped me practice more empathy as a designer.

 Here's to more work like this in the future - this is truly what I love about design!

-Thanks for visiting, come again soon ★
+Thx for visiting, come again soon!